TO BE or NOT TO BE

 • failed to stop them from hurting us, each other & our siblings

-++ Accept that following the Toxic Rules does not & never did keep us safe!
+++ ACCEPT that following the Toxic family Rules does not & never did keep us safe!
 No matter how ‘good’, helpful & self-denying we were as kids, we still got the full brunt of our family’s damage!

 “I have to obey them” is a lie we tell ourselves so we don’t have to be our True Self & take care of our own needs

-++ Accept that as physical adults (not grown-up) we do not neeeed them to be our parents.
+++ ACCEPT that as physical adults (not yet ‘grown-up’) we do not ne-e-e-d them to be our parents.
 That’s our job now.
 We do need a lot of help to heal, but trying to appease & please the original abusers is self-destructive

-— procrastinating or never finishing anything… basically opposite of everything on the RIGHTS list
+• procrastinating or never finishing anything… basically opposite everything on the RIGHTS list

-++ Accept that at first we’re going to feel guilt churning in our gut whenever we disobey a Toxic Family Rule, but we will slowly outgrow it.
-This is ‘good guilt’ – which is for the short-term – because it signals doing something healthy for ourselves which goes against all our original crazy training
+++ ACCEPT that at first we’re going to feel guilt churning in our gut whenever we disobey any Toxic Family Rule, but we will slowly outgrow it.
+This is ‘good guilt’ – for the short-term – because it signals doing something healthy for ourselves, which goes against all our original crazy training

 The Tibetans have no word for ‘guilty.’
 The closest is “Intelligent regret that decides to do things differently.”